oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 ======
 <span style="color:#52ADC8">**Philosophy of Mind: Wittgenstein, The Unconscious Mind, and Self-Knowledge**</span> [\[paper\]](/files/2022-fall-oxfordphil-essays.pdf){:target="_blank"} <br>
   <sub>*Collection of essays for OSPOXFRD 199: Philosophy of Mind (Fall 2022)*<br>
-  A compilation of four essays written for my Directed Reading in Philosophy of Mind, at the University of Oxford.
+  A compilation of essays written for my Directed Reading in Philosophy of Mind, during my quarter abroad at the University of Oxford.
 Each essay was written to prepare for biweekly tutorial discussions over the quarter.
-The essay titles and topics are as follows: <br>
+The four essay titles and topics are as follows: <br>
   Essay 1: Might your new philosophy tutor be a non-conscious ‘zombie’ for all you know?
 (Topic: Other Minds) <br>
   Essay 2: Might you see red where I see blue?
 (Topic: The Privacy of Experience) <br> Essay 3: What is it to make the unconscious conscious?
 (Topic: The Unconscious Mind) <br>